 If you want to use a trainer directly with Zwift, you can choose from the following three options:

-Smart (interactive) trainers use protocols like ANT+, ANT+ FE-C, or Bluetooth for connecting with mobile devices or a computer (you can read more about this topic on the DC Rainmaker website).
+Smart (interactive) trainers use protocols like ANT+, ANT+ FE-C, or Bluetooth to connect with mobile devices or a computer (you can read more about this topic on the DC Rainmaker website).

 *To ensure your computer’s connectivity with a bike trainer, you will need an ANT+ USB adapter.